marcprux/MemoZ/README.md

  1. the target `Hashable` instance is a value type
  2. the predicate keyPath is pure: is must have no side-effects and be referentially transparent

+## “Zero-line”?

+Many libraries advertise that their capabilities can be used in 1 line of code.
+Since MemoZ's caching can be added to the same line of code as the property it is caching, it doesn't add any lines of code, and so it is a "zero-liner".

+Technically, one might say it is a “six-character” API (“`memoz.`” ), but “zero-line” sounds better.

 ## Other Features